 The book ״Looking for God (good) in Syria" was written from the viewpoint of his

-wife, and that of the passengers he picks up and drops off, and
+wife, and that of the farm visitors he picks up and drops off, and

-only lastly through the eyes of Jack himself.
+only last through the eyes of Jack himself.

-In every chapter, each of the passengers reveals another
+In every chapter, each of the visitors reveals another

 story and the travails he has endured are revealed to us.
 Only at